 What is triple negative breast cancer?

 Of all breast cancers diagnosed in the United States, about 15 to 20 percent are triple-negative.
-Yet triple negative breast cancer isn’t a single type of tumor; at this point, it’s the tumors considered “other”—the ones that don’t fit into the better-known categories.
-Better understanding triple negative breast cancers is a primary focal point for investigators at IU School of Medicine.
-They’re working to identify differentiators within triple negative cancers with hopes of curing at least one type.
+Yet triple negative breast cancer isn’t a single type of tumor; rather, it’s the name for the breast cancer cells that don’t have an identified receptor.
+Better understanding triple negative breast cancers is a primary focal point for investigators at IU School of Medicine, who are working to identify differentiators within triple negative cancers with hopes of curing at least one type.

 Compared to other types of breast cancer, triple-negative is more aggressive, higher grade and often shaped a lot like the cells that line the milk ducts in the breast.
 Terms like basal tumor, basal breast cancer, basal-like disease and basal-like genetic pattern all refer to the shape of the cancer cells.
 On a scale of 1 to 3, triple-negative tumors are often grade 3, the most unlike normal breast tissue.

 In part because targeted therapy is not yet available for triple-negative breast cancer to reduce recurrence, it tends to come back within the first five years of finishing treatment—moreso than breast cancers that are managed with hormone or HER2 blockers.
 The good news is that after five years, recurrence is about the same for all types of breast cancer.

 People of all races can get triple negative breast cancer.
 But, for reasons still being explored, triple-negative breast cancer shows up more frequently in African-American and Hispanic women than in the white population.